rushabhshah1993/amoyanfc/FIGHT_RESULT_SERVICE_README.md

 3. **Streaks**: Only ONE active streak per fighter at any time.
 When a streak breaks, the old one is deactivated before creating a new one.

+4. **Season Completion**: Automatically checked after every fight result.
+The backend should handle season finalization (standings, winners, promotions) when `isSeasonCompleted === true`.

-4. **Transaction Required**: All steps must succeed or all must rollback to prevent data corruption.
+5. **Transaction Required**: All steps must succeed or all must rollback to prevent data corruption.

-5. **Date Handling**: Uses current timestamp when user clicks, not the scheduled fight date.
+6. **Date Handling**: Uses current timestamp when user clicks, not the scheduled fight date.

-6. **Finishing Moves**: Array of unique strings.
+7. **Finishing Moves**: Array of unique strings.
 Never add duplicates.

-7. **New Competitions**: Service handles creating new entries for IFL S1 automatically.
+8. **New Competitions**: Service handles creating new entries for IFL S1 automatically.

 ---